North Carolina Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Stokes County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Stokes County that you need to transfer you would only need to order our forms once for all of your properties in Stokes County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Stokes County you only need to order once.

 Probate is the legal process of proving a decedent's (deceased person's) will, if any, valid and settling his or her estate.
 An executor is the personal representative named in the decedent's will to administer his or her estate.